 The 1960s style bathroom was over-the-top.
 With chandeliers and tile, the bathrooms truly made a statement.
 Tile needed to be of the highest quality and be available in beautiful jewel-tone colors and shapes.
 Accents also played a heavy role in the 1960s tile trends.
 Gone were the days of single-color tile floors and walls.
 Various tiles in different shapes and colors would be used to create intricate tile designs to bring life into any room in the home with a unique design and pattern.

 When it came to the colors with 1960s floor tiles, people wanted colors that exude luxury, elegance and wealth.
 The 1960 floor tiles that were popular included green, gold, orange, yellow, fuchsia, black and white.
 Gold was heavily used to accent every room as it was seen as the classiest color.
 When homeowners came home after a long day at work, they wanted to feel like royalty.

 Luxury and class are just two adjectives to describe home decorating and tile renovation projects in the 1960s.
 People wanted to be out with the old and in with jewel-tone and metallic tile.
 1960s tile trends were also focused on accent tiles to create unique patterns.
-The kitchens and 1960s style bathrooms felt like one had walked into a royal palace rather than a family home.
+The kitchen floor tile trends and 1960s style bathrooms felt like one had walked into a royal palace rather than a family home.

-You will be hard-pressed to find a local tile company that has been around long enough to see the entire last century of tile trends.
+You will be hard-pressed to find a local tile company that has been around long enough to see the entire last century of tile trends, and truly have an eye for vintage tile, and isn’t simply focused on the most popular kitchen or bathroom flooring.
 When you are ready to bring your tile design to life, our experts are here to help.
 We still offer 1960s bathroom tile for sale at many of our showrooms throughout New Jersey.
 Contact us to learn how we make your tile design process as easy as possible.